-Previous Key Recommended Action
+Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Climate Change and health Work to collate data on the impact of climate change on Vector Borne disease and incorporate into the next round on National Determined Contributions and National Climate Change Action Plans Q4 2025 The country has incorporated the climate change section in the current NTD Master Plan and discussions are ongoing with the Ministry of environment, Climate Change and Natural Resources to identify how data can be collected and used by the health programmes.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Climate Change and health Work to collate data on the impact of climate change on Vector Borne disease and incorporate into the next round on National Determined Contributions and National Climate Change Action Plans Q4 2025 The country has incorporated a climate change section in the current NTD Master Plan and discussions are ongoing with the Ministry of environment, Climate Change and Natural Resources to identify how data can be collected and used by the health programmes.
 The country has a climate change policy of 2015 and a consultant is being recruited to update it.
+NTDs Work to implement preventive chemotherapy for schistosomiasis and soil transmitted helminths and mobilize the necessary resources and implement community surveillance systems.
+Q4 2025 Deliverable not yet due NTDs Submit data to the AUC on the national Budget Allocated to NTDs Q4 2025 The country is working on high level advocacy including mobilizing members of parliament to advocate for establishing a budget line for NTDs for the next year budget vote.
+Most of NTD interventions are now integrated into Primary Health Care.